Sonat-Consulting/spacehex-clients/README.md

 * [Go](spacehex-go-client)

 ### General instructions
-The game uses a 2D playing field of size 1024 x 768 Game Units.
+The game uses a 2D playing field of size 1024 x 768 Game units.
-It is structured like this (the segments, start point and goal can vary)
+An example:

 ![Image](env-image.png)

-### Gravity
+### Gravity and mass
 Gravity is a force from top to bottom.
 Your craft conveniently has mass 1.

 ### Goal